 Acute necrotising ulcerative gingivitis

-ANUG, also known as ‘trench mouth’, is a severe type of gum disease that develops suddenly.
+ANUG, also known as ‘trench mouth’, is a severe type of gum disease that develops suddenly sftp directory.
 It can be treated with good dental hygiene, including brushing your teeth twice a day, and antibiotics.

 Symptoms of gum disease